Michael A. Levine: Film and TV

 Levine wrote the score for the 2015 documentary Landfill Harmonic, which tells the story of the Recycled Orchestra of Cateura, Paraguay.
 The film has won numerous awards at festivals worldwide including the World Cinema Award at the 2015 AFI Festival and the Audience Award in the 24 Beats Per Second category at 2015 SXSW.
-He also composed the closing credits song, Cateura – Vamos a Soñar with lyricists Mariana Barreto and Rodolfo Madero.
+He also composed the closing credits song "Cateura – Vamos a Soñar" with lyricists Mariana Barreto and Rodolfo Madero.

 Levine worked on numerous projects between 2016 and 2017 including Lego DC Super Hero Girls: Brain Drain, which won the 2018 Golden Reel Award for Outstanding Achievement in Sound Editing, and Served Like a Girl, a documentary about U.S. female service personnel returning to civilian life after tours of duty in Iraq and Afghanistan.
 Served Like a Girl was a nominee for the SXSW 2017 Grand Jury Award.

 In 2018, Levine composed the score for Siren, a Freeform (formerly ABC Family) science fiction series about the arrival of an enigmatic mermaid whose appearance spells havoc for a small fishing town.
 Based on a story by executive producers Eric Wald and Dean White, Siren was screened at the 2017 New York Comic Con.

-For the 2018 film 3100:Run and Become, Levine wrote and produced the song "Running" with legendary vocalist Roberta Flack.
+For the 2018 film 3100: Run and Become, Levine wrote and produced the song "Running" with legendary vocalist Roberta Flack.

 As a screenwriter, Levine has been a semifinalist twice for the Oscar's Nicholl Fellowship.
-The first time for Levine's script Useless, about Pres.
-Ulysses S. Grant.
+The first time for Levine's script Useless, about President Ulysses S. Grant.
 Followed by a nod for Levine's screenplay for The Last Battleship, based on a true story involving his father, Solomon B. Levine, who was the translator for the Japanese Admiral who designed the Yamato.

 Levine is the recipient of eight ASCAP awards, two Clio awards, an NEA grant, an LA Weekly Theater Award, a Meet The Composer grant, and a Massachusetts Arts Foundation grant.

+In 2026, his song "Rita's Song" won the Grand Prize for Music Video at the Golden State Film Festival.